discordjs/guide/guide/additional-info/es6-syntax.md

 client.login(config.token);
 ```

 If you haven't noticed, this piece of code is already using a bit of ES6 here!
-The `const` keyword and arrow function syntax (`() => ...`) is a part of ES6, and we recommend using it whenever possible.
+The `const` keyword and arrow function declaration (`() => ...`) are ES6 syntax, and we recommend using it whenever possible.

 As for the code above, there are a few places where things can be done better.
 Let's look at them.